Transgender people have sex in many different ways. This means there are lots of different ways for them and their partners to practice safer sex!

-You can use a dental dam for different kinds of oral sex, like cunnilingus (on a vulva) or rimming (on an anus).
-This is a square of latex you put over someone’s genitals.
+You can use a dental dam for oral sex.
+This square of latex can go between someone’s mouth and their partner’s front hole, rear hole, or other parts.
 You can make one by cutting off the closed end of a condom and making a slit down one side.
 Dental dams are also an option for people who aren’t comfortable using an external condom for oral sex.

 If you’re touching or penetrating with fingers, you can use gloves.
-For a big clit enlarged by testosterone (a neophallus), you can make a barrier by cutting off the fingers, cutting up the side without the thumb, and sliding the thumb over it.
+For a big clit enlarged by testosterone (a neophallus), you can make a barrier for oral sex by cutting off the fingers, cutting up the side without the thumb, and sliding the thumb over it.

 Cleaning any sex toys you use often and storing them can help prevent STIs and make your toys last longer.
 Avoiding sharing toys can also lower your risk for STIs.
 You can also use condoms or dental dams with toys or sterilize toys between partners.